spring-projects/spring-framework/CONTRIBUTING.md

 team _prior_ to engaging in serious development work.

-Note that you can always force push (`git push -f`) reworked / rebased commits against the branch used to submit your pull request. i.e. you do not need to issue a new pull request when asked to make changes.
+Note that you can always force push (`git push -f`) reworked / rebased commits against the branch used to submit your pull request.
+In other words, you do not need to issue a new pull request when asked to make changes.

 [help documentation]: http://help.github.com/send-pull-requests
 [JIRA issue tracker]: https://jira.springsource.org/browse/SPR